 We believe anyone with breast cancer who wishes to participate should have the opportunity to join in this healthy, supportive, and inspirational sport.

 The Island Breaststrokers dragon boat team of Victoria, British Columbia, Canada was formed in the fall of 1996 by Marjorie Woodroffe after she witnessed Vancouver’s “Abreast in a Boat”, the original breast cancer survivor team, race in the 1996 Victoria Dragon Boat Festival.
 Since our 1997 racing debut, IBS has been committed to promoting public awareness of breast cancer and stressing the need for early detection.
 We are women from all walks of life, proud to be models of a healthy lifestyle.
 We prove that regular physical exercise plays a critical role in helping women living through breast cancer to return to an unrestricted, active lifestyle.
 We have been lucky enough to take our message around the world to places like South Africa, Singapore, Australia and Miami.
-We call “Go Rowing & Paddling Centreon the Gorge”, home.
+We call VI Paddling on the Gorge, home.

 The flower ceremony has become an important tradition in breast cancer survivor Dragon Boat racing.
 Immediately following the breast cancer survivor races, survivor teams come together in a place on the water where the audience on shore can be part of the flower ceremony, and the boats are rafted together.